Auz/FancySortable/README.md

 * betweenOpenClass - Class which is added to the between element when they are opened. default: 'open'
 * sortOverlayClass - Class to use on the invisible overlays.
 Default: 'sortoverlay'
 * betweenEl - Element tag name to use on the between elements.
 Defaults to the same as the list item.
 * expandHeight - Number of px high to make the gap between items when hovered over.
+Defaults to 50% of the first item.
 * hoverDuration - Number of milliseconds to make the effects last for on hovers.
 Default: 300 ms
 * moveDuration - Number of milliseconds for the move effect.
 Default: 700ms.
 * dragOpacity - Opacity, from 0 to 1, to make the the dragging element.